-Blue Sky Enabling is a fully accredited preferred provider of high quality flexible live-in and person-centered services to adults of all ages living with impairments, and/or disabilities.
+Blue Sky Enabling is a fully accredited preferred provider of high quality flexible live-in and person-centred services to adults of all ages living with impairments, and/or disabilities.
 The company is dedicated to ensuring that all of the people that we work with are supported to live their lives in a way that promotes: free thinking; enjoyment; empowerment; and safety.

 Our Core Values: RESPECT